llmcosts/llmcosts-python/README.md

 A universal Python wrapper that intercepts LLM API responses and extracts usage information for comprehensive cost tracking.
 Works as a drop-in replacement for your existing LLM clients with zero code changes to your API calls.

+**🔒 Privacy-First**: LLMCosts NEVER sees your API keys, requests, or responses.
+We only extract usage data (tokens, costs, model info) from responses.
+Unlike other frameworks that capture everything, we prioritize your privacy and security above all else.

+**🔄 Universal Compatibility**: One tracking proxy works with ANY LLM provider's SDK.
+No need for different wrappers per provider - the same `LLMTrackingProxy` works with OpenAI, Anthropic, Google, AWS Bedrock, and any other provider.

 **🎯 Supports**: OpenAI (any OpenAI-compatible APIs -- DeepSeek, Grok, etc.), Anthropic, Google Gemini, AWS Bedrock, and LangChain.

 ## 🚀 Quick Start